Athlete Development Program

 - Be respectful to coaches and follow their directions

 - Demonstrate sportsmanship and fair play principles when competing

-- Wear the SHAPE uniform to all sessions
+- Wear the ADP uniform to all sessions

 - Attend school sporting carnivals such as the Swimming, Athletics and Cross Country